StrictlySkyler/timeywimey/README.md

 Pop it in a script tag, use an async loader, or whathaveyou.
 Provided in vanilla and coffee for your tasting preference.

-`TW.queueTask(label, callback [, queue]);`
+`TW.queueTask(label, callback [, options]);`
 Schedule `callback` to be executed when the `label` task is executed.
-If the optional `queue` is true, the callback will be added to a queue, with any existing callbacks.
-Queueing a task without passing something truthy as the third argument will default to `false`, which replaces the existing queue for this task with the single `callback` just passed.
+An optional `options` object may be passed as a third argument, containing boolean flags for `queue` and `animation`.
+If, in the options, `queue: true` then the callback will be added to a queue of other callbacks to be executed when the task is executed.
+If `animation: false` is passed as one of the options, then a `setTimeout` will be used instead of `requestAnimationFrame`, if for some reason a specific time interval is needed before executing the task.
+The `setTimeout` default interval is set to the `TW.defaultInterval`.  `queue` defaults to `false`, and `animation` defaults to `true`.

 `TW.executeTasks(label);`
 Executes all queued tasks for a given queue.